DaniBodor/MitoticScoring/README.md

 Check [UPDATES](/UPDATES.md) to see what's new

-# Integrated Scoring Aid (ISA)
+# Integrated Scoring Aid for FiJi (ISAF)

-ISA in an integrated tool for FiJi/ImageJ that helps keeping track while manually scoring (mitotic) events in images/movies.
-ISA keeps track of timings, position, and potential mitotic errors or events (or can be [customized](https://github.com/DaniBodor/MitoticScoring/edit/main/README.md#use-custom-observation-list) to track other types of events)
+ISAF in an integrated tool for FiJi/ImageJ that helps keeping track while manually scoring (mitotic) events in images/movies.
+ISAF keeps track of timings, position, and potential mitotic errors or events (or can be [customized](https://github.com/DaniBodor/MitoticScoring/edit/main/README.md#use-custom-observation-list) to track other types of events)

 TLDR: it's pretty self-explanatory.
 Just start working with it and only check here if something is not right.

-The main goals of ISA are:
+The main goals of ISAF are:
 1) minimize clicks and skipping between windows while tracking events
 2) keep track of which cells have already been scored
 3) avoid loss of progress by regular automatic saving
 4) allow for stopping and restarting experiments without losing track of progress
 5) to be versatile and allow for easy adaptation to individual experiments without being overly complex

-ISA is pretty uncomplicated and in principle will always tell you what to do.
+ISAF is pretty uncomplicated and in principle will always tell you what to do.
 Below is a short explanation of the individual steps anyway.

-## Installing and starting ISA
+## Installing and starting ISAF
 [Download](https://github.com/DaniBodor/MitoticScoring/archive/refs/heads/main.zip) this repository by clicking the green 'Code' button above and 'Download ZIP' (or use git pull).

-Open ISA by dragging _ISA.ijm_ into FiJi and clicking 'Run' or hit Ctrl+R.
+Open ISAF by dragging _ISAF.ijm_ into FiJi and clicking 'Run' or hit Ctrl+R.
-Alternatively drop the _ISA.ijm_ file into your ImageJ plugins\Analyze folder and select it from _Plugins > Analyze_ dropdown menu
+Alternatively drop the _ISAF.ijm_ file into your ImageJ plugins\Analyze folder and select it from _Plugins > Analyze_ dropdown menu
 (requires a restart after you first drop the file there).
 You can then also create a custom shortcut key via _Plugins > Shortcuts > Add Shortcut..._.

 If there is currently no image file open, a window will pop up asking you to open a file.

 ## Setup
 A dialog window will open to ask you for the settings for this experiment.
-Your settings will be stored as default and loaded the next time you start ISA, so you can just click OK when carrying with an ongoing experiment.
+Your settings will be stored as default and loaded the next time you start ISAF, so you can just click OK when carrying with an ongoing experiment.